olexbondarenko/project-generator/README.md

 2. Open the client server `http://localhost:8080` in a browser;
 3. Enter a name for the project, such as `project name`;
 4. Select the `"Use banner"` option if you need to create a banner in your project;
+5. Enter all names in lowercase letters separated by spaces and then select a component template;
-5. To add a new component, click on the `"Add component"` button and enter the name of the component;
+6. To add a new component, click on the `"+"` button and enter the name of the component;
-6. Select a component template.
+  - To create a main modal component, enter the name `"modal"` and choose the template `"Main Modal"`;
+  - To create a child modal, enter a name such as `"modal login"` and select the `"Default Modal"` template;
-7. Click the `"Create Project"` button, which will create a project folder in your root directory.
+7. Click the `"Generate Project"` button, which will create a project folder in your root directory.